Modelling your Domain in Sequent

 Author

-and showed how Aggregate can depend on each other - Explored how to add tests in Sequent in order to test the domain
+and showed how Aggregates can depend on each other. - Explored how to add tests in Sequent in order to test the domain.

 In this guide we mainly focussed on the domain.
 In the next guide we will take it a step further and see how can actually build a web application that our Authors can use.
-We will learn about how to initialize and setup Sequent with Sinatra, learn about Projectors and see how Sequent deals with migrations.
+We will learn how to initialize and set up Sequent with Sinatra, learn about Projectors and see how Sequent deals with migrations.